-The closing of U.S. bases and the removal of U.S. military personnel are critical to the elimination of war.
+The closing of U.S. bases and the removal of U.S. military personnel from foreign countries are critical to the elimination of war.
 This campaign is a major focus for World BEYOND War.

 These military bases are highly contentious as they have negative effects on the host nations, as well as the fact that they can violate that nation’s sovereignty.
 There is no consensus or international framework to deal with the problems caused by foreign military bases.